 We are authorized to issue 500,000,000 shares of our common stock.
-As of January 27, 2011, we had 210,645,862 shares of our common stock issued and outstanding, excluding shares issuable upon exercise of our outstanding warrants and options.
-As of October 31, 2010, we had outstanding options to purchase 26,467,424 shares of our common stock at a weighted average exercise price of approximately \$0.16 per share and outstanding warrants to purchase 87,336,687 shares of our common stock (excluding Optimus warrants in the amount of 15,802,941), with exercise prices ranging from \$0.15 to \$0.29 per share.
-Pursuant to our 2004, 2005 and 2009 Stock Option Plans, we have 2,381,525, 5,600,000 and 20,000,000 shares of common stock reserved respectively, for issuance under the plans.
-In addition, as of January 27, 2011, we have 62,500, 505,333 and 590,268 of these options available for issuance under the 2004, 2005 and 2009 Stock Option Plans, respectively.
-To the extent the shares of common stock are issued or options and warrants are exercised, holders of our common stock will experience dilution.
+As of June 20, 2011, we had 230,083,519 shares of our common stock issued and outstanding, excluding shares issuable upon exercise of our outstanding warrants, options and convertible promissory notes.
+As of April 30, 2011, we had outstanding options to purchase 27,317,424 shares of our common stock at a weighted average exercise price of approximately \$0.16 per share and outstanding warrants to purchase 91,530,196 shares of our common stock (excluding Optimus warrants in the amount of 25,610,038), with exercise prices ranging from \$0.15 to \$0.29 per share.
+To the extent the shares of common stock are issued, options and warrants are exercised, or promissory notes are converted, holders of our common stock will experience dilution.
 In addition, in the event of any future financing of equity securities or securities convertible into or exchangeable for, common stock, holders of our common stock may experience dilution.
 Moreover, the above-mentioned warrants to purchase our common stock are subject to "full ratchet" anti-dilution protection upon certain equity issuances below \$0.15 per share (as may be further adjusted).